SkytAsul/INSA-Typst-Template/packages/silky-report-insa/README.md

 The typst template is licensed under the [MIT license](https://github.com/SkytAsul/INSA-Typst-Template/blob/main/LICENSE).
 This does *not* apply to the image assets.
 Those image files are property of Groupe INSA.

 ## Changelog
+### 0.5.1
+- Added `defense-date` parameter to the `insa-pfe` template
+- "Thanks" and "Autorisation de diffusion du rapport" pages are no longer outlined
+- Figures with the "table" kind now automatically has their captions at the top

 ### 0.5.0
 - Added `insa-pfe` template
 - Fixed first line of the first paragraph of a section not being indented